Unarmed1000/ServiceFrameworkExperiments/docs/presentation_async_patterns.md

 **A presentation for senior C++ developers and architects**

-> This presentation distills lessons learned from implementing service frameworks across multiple C++ versions and modern C# since 2001.
+> This presentation distills lessons learned from building and using service frameworks across C++, C#, Java, and other languages over 20+ years.

 <small>*Created with AI assistance*</small>